PhilChodrow/UCLA-website/feedback.md

 *I really liked that we not only learned how to code, but also about algorithmic bias and the "darker" side of the coding/data science world that is not always equitable.
 He truly wants us to use our skills as a force for good and personal development.* <br> - PIC16A, Fall '21

-*While I am not sure exactly where I am going to end up career wise, being cognizant of the flawed relationship between algorithms and race/systemic biases will be important to my life no matter what...Right now I am able to grapple with the ideas of all these forms of bias, and I hope to notice them and do my part in dismantling them in the future.* - PIC16A, Winter '21
+*While I am not sure exactly where I am going to end up career wise, being cognizant of the flawed relationship between algorithms and race/systemic biases will be important to my life no matter what...Right now I am able to grapple with the ideas of all these forms of bias, and I hope to notice them and do my part in dismantling them in the future.* <br> - PIC16A, Winter '21

 ## Miscellaneous